-The EUTM proprietor was aware of the applicant and its signs prior to the filing of the EUTM, which can be seen from the evidence submitted and the EUTM proprietor's owner's prior employment in the sister company of the applicant in which 'SCIO' devices were also sold, and none of these assertions have been expressly denied by the EUTM proprietor.
+The EUTM proprietor was aware of the applicant and its sign prior to the filing of the EUTM, which can be seen from the evidence submitted and the EUTM proprietor's owner's prior employment in the sister company of the applicant in which 'SCIO' devices were also sold, and none of these assertions have been expressly denied by the EUTM proprietor.
 Although the EUTM proprietor had put 'SCIO' in its Romanian company name in 2005, it did so after having direct knowledge of the applicant's sign.
 The mere fact that the EUTM proprietor has included the word 'SCIO' in its company name or that it filed other trade marks does not show good faith at the time of filing of the EUTM as claimed by the EUTM proprietor as even the original filing of its company name was done after it had knowledge of the applicant's earlier sign.

-The evidence shows that the applicant held prior rights to the signs 'SCIO' and 'CLASP32' for at least partially identical goods and similar services and some related services, and that the EUTM proprietor was aware of these earlier signs due to its employment in the applicant's sister company that sold the same devices containing this software prior to the date of filing.
+The evidence shows that the applicant held prior rights to the sign 'SCIO' for identical goods and some similar services and some related services, and that the EUTM proprietor was aware of these earlier signs due to its employment in the applicant's sister company that sold the same devices containing this software prior to the date of filing.
 The EUTM proprietor also bought, under consent by the applicant, devices from the applicant's predecessor prior to the date of filing of the EUTM and therefore, was clearly aware of the existence of these earlier signs.
-The EUTM proprietor then filed for the registration of the contested EUTM which contained both of the earlier signs of the applicant together in one sign.
-Thereafter, the EUTM proprietor opposed the applicant's filing of its EUTM application for its earlier sign 'SCIO' before the EUIPO and consequently, was putting a barrier in front of the applicant to protect its rights to the sign in the EU and as such its future trading within the EU.
-It argued that it had not tried to prohibit anyone from using the sign SCIO but it filed opposition proceedings against the applicant when it tried to register the sign and also posted a warning on social media that it owned trade mark rights to the sign SCIO and that others could not use the sign.
-The registration of the contested EUTM containing both of the applicant's signs 'SCIO' and 'CLASP32' cannot be mere coincidence for the reasons outlined above and leads the Cancellation Division to conclude that the EUTM proprietor filed the contested EUTM in bad faith.
+The EUTM proprietor then filed for the registration of the contested EUTM which contained its company name but with the most distinctive element being SCIO which it knew belonged to the applicant.

+Therefore, both parties have pointed out that the EUTM proprietor opposed the applicant when it tried to register its sign 'SCIO' in the EUIPO which points towards the EUTM proprietor's intentions to restrict the applicant from entering the market and consequently, was putting a barrier in front of the applicant to protect its rights to the sign in the EU and as such its future trading within the EU.
+It argued that it had not tried to prohibit anyone from using the sign SCIO but yet it filed opposition proceedings against the applicant when it tried to register the sign and posted warnings on social media to warn others not to use the sign as it held the trade mark rights.
+It argues that it had registered the sign first and therefore was allowing the applicant and others to use the sign but that this wasn't good enough for the applicant.
+It is noted that the first to file rule has an exception and that is when bad faith is proven.
+Therefore, the fact that the proprietor filed the trade mark first does not mean it cannot be invalidated if bad faith is proven.
+Again, as mentioned above, the applicant owned the trade mark rights to the sign and therefore had a right to challenge the registration of the sign and it was aware of this for the reasons pointed out above and this leads the Cancellation Division to conclude that the EUTM proprietor filed the contested EUTM in bad faith.